 Selecting Replacement Windows: What Makes a Window Energy Efficient

-When you’re planning your project for replacement windows in Mankato, energy efficiency should be number one on your priority list.
+When you’re planning your project for replacement windows in Mankato, energy efficiency should top your priority list.
 That’s because inefficient windows can be responsible for the biggest heating and cooling loss in your house.

-In choosing your new windows, here are a few aspects to think over.
+In choosing your new windows, here are a few points to consider.

 Window Panes: One, Two or Three?

 Window panes are one of the most critical parts of an energy-efficient window.
-We suggest choosing at least double-pane windows, due to the fact single-pane windows are very inefficient.
-They’re also prone to losing air and affecting your residence’s comfort.
+We suggest choosing at minimum double-pane windows, due to the fact single-pane windows are very inefficient.
+They’re also prone to seeping air and affecting your house’s comfort.

 - $101–$583 yearly when replacing single-pane windows.